IndraGit93/CMake/README.md

 # CMake

+# build makefile
-# on windows to build cmake project, execute following command in directory where CMakeLists.txt is present
-# following command will create makefile for project in build/ directory
-cmake -G "MinGW Makefiles" -B build -S .
+ on windows to build makefile for project, execute following command in directory where CMakeLists.txt is present following command will create makefile for project in build/ directory on windows 'cmake -G "MinGW Makefiles" -B build -S .'      on linux do 'cmake -B build -S .'
+# build executables
-# following command will execute makefile and build the executables for client and server
+following command will execute makefile and build the executables for client and server On both linux/windows do 'cmake --build build'   or  goto build/  on linux do 'make', on windows do 'mingw32-make'
-cmake --build build

 # makefile for windows , if cmake does not works